yegle/pandas-website/index.rst

 * The "copyleft" GPL license of R can create concerns for commercial software vendors who want to distribute R with their software under another license.
-  Python and *pandas* use the more permissive BSD license.
+  Python and *pandas* use more permissive licenses.

 What about Java, C++, and C#?
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~